jamesstill/Astronomy/README.md

 ```

 ### Positions of the Galilean Moons of Jupiter Calculator
 The `JupiterSatellitePositionCalculator` takes any `DateTime` and returns a `SatellitePositions` that describes the apparent rectangular coordinates of each of the four Galilean satellites for the date.
 Consult the sample console app entitled **4-JupiterSatellitePositions** on [GitHub](https://github.com/jamesstill/Astronomy) for an example that exercises the calculator.
 In this code sample we are getting the satellite positions for the upcoming week.
-Note that the `SatellitePositions` class overrides the `ToString()` method and rounds off decimal points to two places just for display purposes.
+Note that the `SatellitePositions` class overrides the `ToString()` method and rounds off decimal points to two places for display purposes.

 ```
 using SquareWidget.Astronomy.Core.Calculators;